Hong Kong Philharmonic Orchestra: Sino-British Orchestra

-Sino-British Club was an organisation founded in 1946, aimed at promoting harmony among different groups in Hong Kong (especially British and native Hongkongese) through cultural activities.
+The Sino-British Club was an organisation founded in 1946, aimed at promoting harmony among different groups in Hong Kong (especially British and native Hong Kongers) through cultural activities.
 Various groups were found under the club, including drama, literature, film, and music.

-In 1947, Anthony Braga, one of the leaders of the music group of Sino-British Club, suggested to form a symphony orchestra to gather instrumentalists in the city and provide musical performance to the citizens, as the society was still recovering from the World War II.
+In 1947, Anthony Braga, one of the leaders of the music group of the Sino-British Club, suggested to form a symphony orchestra to gather instrumentalists in the city and provide musical performance to the citizens, as the society was still recovering from the World War II.
 About 20 amateur musicians were found, and a chamber orchestra was formed quickly.
 Weekly rehearsal started in the summer.

 Solomon Bard, a violinist who just finished his medical degree in the UK, returned to Hong Kong in the autumn of 1947, and was invited by Braga to be the conductor of the orchestra.
 Bard took over the orchestra, and conducted its debut performance on 30 April 1948 in St. Stephen's Girls' College.